zielmicha/markdown-to-terminal/README.md

 pretty different from `parse_block()`.
 It is based around the `active_char[]` vector table in the render structure.

-The main loop is composed of two parts : first the next active character is looked for.
+The main loop is composed of two parts: first the next active character is looked for.
 The string of inactive characters is directly handed over to `normal_text` rendering callback.

-When a character is active, its corresponding entry in the `active_char[]` is a pointer to one of the `char_*`functions.
-Most of these functions do a pretty straightforward work in handling their role.
+When a character is active, its corresponding entry in the `active_char[]` is a pointer to one of the `char_*` functions.
+Most of these functions do pretty straightforward work in performing their role.

 The most complicated of these functions is `char_link`, which responds to `'['`.
-This is because of the many possibilities offered by markdown to use this character : it can either be a part of a link or an image, and then it can be inline or reference style or a shortcut reference style.
+This is because of the many possibilities offered by markdown to use this character: it can either be a part of a link or an image, and then it can be inline or reference style or a shortcut reference style.

-Emphasis is another interesting piece of code, in that when encountering an emphasis character, it first looks whether it is single or double or timple emphasis, an then goes forward looking for a match.
+Emphasis is another interesting piece of code.
+When encountering an emphasis character, it first looks whether it is single or double or triple emphasis, and then continues forward in search of a match.

 ### Proof that recursion depth is bound by `max_work_stack`